marnix/metamath-eclipse-xtext/README.md

    a warning.
  - Properly validate use of whitespace, either in the parser/grammar or separately.
  - Additional validations, like "no `$c` in a nested scope" etc.
  - Validate proofs.
-(If necessary for performance: only the 'current' proof, or only when modifying one.)
+If necessary for performance: only the 'current' proof, or only when modifying one.
+Or probably better: treat this like unit tests, with a separate 'Verify Proofs' command complete with green/red(/yellow) progress indicator.
  - Syntax validation, to make sure that every statement's math string can be parsed in exactly one way.

 ## Performance

+ - As a performance stop-gap, perhaps we can automatically switch to the normal text editor for files that are too large to handle?
  - Make the performance acceptable for `set.mm`, e.g., by using the tips from https://www.eclipsecon.org/na2015/sites/default/files/slides/Scaling%20Xtext.pdf and http://www.sigasi.com/content/view-complexity-your-xtext-ecore-model